dazai456/dazai456/README.md

 <h1 align="center">Hi 👋, I'm Ibrahim Nader</h1>
 <h3 align="center">A passionate Data Analyst from Egypt</h3>

+I am a certified Data Analyst with a strong foundation in Python, data manipulation, and statistical analysis.
+I have hands-on experience in working with tools such as Pandas, Power BI, MySQL, Power Query, and Power Pivot.
+He has completed projects analyzing coffee shop sales and demographic data, showcasing his ability to extract insights from complex datasets.
+Ibrahim holds a diploma in Computer and Management Information Systems and is proficient in both English and Arabic.
+Passionate about data-driven decision-making, he continues to enhance his skills in data analysis and visualization. opportunity to learn more to achieve my goals.
 🌱 I’m currently learning **Ml, Cloud Solutions**

 📫 How to reach me **ibrahim**